This post originally appeared on The Daily Egg by Daniel Threlfall.

 That’s the basics of creating a message in your sequence.

-Once you’ve published it, make sure it’s active by going to your sequence page and toggling the button so it turns blue.
+Once you’ve published it, make sure it’s active by going to your sequence page and toggling the button so it turns green.

 You’ll have to do this for every message that you want to use.